mihanizm56/fetch-api/README.md

 #### Request input options:
 - endpoint(string): the request url
-- responseSchema: the response Schema that parsed by @hapi/joi <br/>(you must use the @hapi/joi in your project and insert the response Schema into this field)
+- responseSchema: the response Schema that parsed by joi <br/>(you must use the joi in your project and insert the response Schema into this field)
 - body(JSON | FormData): the request body
 - mode('cors' | 'no-cors'): the cors type
 - queryParams(object): the object with the query parameters (they will be serialized automatically)